 - 2. Install the lower or upper steering knuckle in the press. - 3.
 Install the kingpin bushing from the machined side (axle side) of the lower or upper steering knuckle using a bushing driver, (see driver specifications in the Special Tools Section of this publication).
-Press in bushing to a depth of no less than 15/64" (0.236") or 6 millimeters and no more than 5/16" (0.32") or 8 millimeters, see Figures 9-48 and 9-49. - 4.
-Following this procedure it is necessary to ream the kingpin bushings to fit the kingpins, (see Kingpin Bushing Reaming Instructions).
+Press in bushing to a depth of no less than /64" (0.236") or 6 millimeters and no more than /16" (0.32") or 8 millimeters, see Figures 9-46 to 9-48. - 4.
+Following this procedure it is necessary to ream the kingpin bushings to fit the kingpins, see Kingpin Bushing Reaming Instructions.